 Dr. Neubauer Killer

 I heard about the massive knuckle-ball effect of the Killer rubber from Dr. Neubauer and what I have found is exactly true.
 I have pasted the 2.2 mm black Killer on my Tibhar H-3-9 blade and the results are really surprising.
 Balls come off the racket with a very low trajectory and to make it bounce on the other half, the extra lifting force is needed by the receiver.
 Blocking is the strength of this rubber.
 The high deception forces your opponent to hit back the ball on the net.
 The rubber offers good speed, but very less spinny.
 That’s why serving is a real headache for this Neubauer short-pip rubber.
 It is also not easy to handle this rubber.
 Players hate to play against this rubber.
-In fact, you may be sort of practice partners in your club.
+You may be sort of practice partners in your club.

 The rubber is suitable on the forehand side for aggressive play.
 For more speed, the 2.2 mm variant is most suitable, and for deception, you may try the 1.8 or 1.5 variant.